ashkue/aws-default-cleaner/README.md

 ## Region filtering

-By default `aws-default-cleaner` will search for the default resources in the all available regions, but you can override this behavior by supplying `--assume` or `-a` flags.
+By default `aws-default-cleaner` will search for the default resources in the all available regions, but you can override this behavior by supplying `--region` or `-r` flags.

 Example:
 ``` shell